The 6 Best Vertical Garden Kits in 2023

 Vertical gardening is rapidly becoming a popular way to grow food and utilizing vertical garden kits makes it easier than ever!

-Vertical gardening is a great solution for those living in an apartment or city lot who are short on gardening space.
-It’s also ideal for avid gardeners (like me!) who like to keep their essentials such herbs and greens close to the house to grab while cooking.
+Vertical garden kits are a great solution for those living in an apartment or city lot who are short on gardening space.
+It’s also ideal for avid gardeners (like me!) who like to keep their essentials such as herbs and greens close to the house to grab while cooking.

 What is a Vertical Garden?

-A vertical garden is simply using a framework that holds clusters of soil (eg: pots, growing trays, breathable socks, etc.) to grow plants in a vertical fashion, rather than the traditional horizontal garden bed.
+A vertical garden is simply a framework that holds clusters of soil (eg: pots, growing trays, breathable socks, etc.) to grow plants vertically, rather than a traditional horizontal garden bed.
 Not only is this method a beautiful piece of outdoor decor, but it’s very functional as well!

-The beauty of this method is that it can be set up anywhere as long as there is adequate sunlight.
+The awesome thing is that it can be set up anywhere as long as there is adequate sunlight.
 Look around and get creative with your options!

 • Patio